laert-ll/MolSim/README.md

    `{OUTPUT_WRITER}`: The output writer to use.
 Available options are vtk or xyz.

    `{CALCULATOR}`: The calculator to use.
 Available options are sv, lj or dummy.

+6. If you wish to execute the tests:
+      - `./MolSimTests`
+      or
+      - `ctest -V -R '.*Test'`

+7. If you wish to execute the benchmarks:
+      - `./MolSimBenchmark`